Jonathan Ford (American football)

-Jonathan Terell Ford (born September 29, 1998) is an American football nose tackle for the Green Bay Packers of the National Football League (NFL).
-He played college football at Miami.
+Jonathan Terell Ford (born September 29, 1998) is an American professional football defensive tackle for the Chicago Bears of the National Football League (NFL).
+He played college football for the Miami Hurricanes.

 Professional career

+Green Bay Packers

-Ford was selected by the Green Bay Packers in the seventh round (234th overall) of the 2022 NFL Draft.
+Ford was selected by the Green Bay Packers in the seventh round (234th overall) of the 2022 NFL draft.
 He signed his rookie contract on May 6, 2022.
 He made the Packers' initial 53-man roster following his first training camp, but remained inactive for the entire 2022 season.

+On August 30, 2023, Ford was waived by the Packers but re-signed to the practice squad a day later.
+He signed a reserve/future contract on January 22, 2024.

+On August 27, 2024, Ford was placed on injured reserve to begin the season.
+He was activated on October 21, 2024, then released and re-signed to the practice squad.

+Chicago Bears

+On December 11, 2024, Ford was signed by the Chicago Bears off the Packers practice squad.

+On April 8, 2025, Ford signed his exclusive-rights free agent contract with the Bears.
+He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
+Ford was promoted to the active roster on October 25.